ainara-luke/ainara-luke.github.io/src/pages/schedule.md

 layout: ../layouts/MDLayout.astro
 title: "Schedule"
 ---
-This page includes all event details and a list of small group activities (coming soon) for people to sign up for.
+This page includes all event details.
 If you have any specific questions, please text us and we'll add them to this page - chances are somebody else has the same question!